-We warrant to each original retail Purchaser (hereinafter called Purchaser) each part (except bar, chain and sprocket) of each new McCulloch chain saw to be free under normal use and service from defects in material or workmanship for a period of thirty (30) days from the date of delivery to the Purchaser.
-Our obligation under this warranty is limited to supplying without charge to such Purchaser a genuine replacement part in exchange for any part which, in our sole judgment, is defective if the part is returned for our examination at Purchaser's expense through an authorized McCulloch dealer or distributor.
+We warrant to each original retail purchaser (hereinafter called Purchaser) each McCulloch bar, or components thereof, and each McCulloch sprocket to be free from defects in material and/or workmanship for a period of thirty (30) days from the date of sale to the Purchaser.

+Our obligation under this Warranty is limited to supplying (without charge to such Purchaser) a genuine McCulloch bar, or component thereof, or a genuine McCulloch sprocket in exchange for any such bar, or component thereof, or any such sprocket which in our sole judgment, is defective, if such bar or component thereof, or such sprocket, as the case may be, is returned for our examination (at Purchaser's expense) through an authorized McCulloch Distributor or Dealer.

-This warranty shall not apply to any new McCulloch chain saw or part thereof that has been tampered with or which has been subject to misuse, negligence, or accident, or which has its serial number altered or removed, or which has been altered or repaired outside of an authorized McCulloch service station.
+This Warranty shall not apply to any new McCulloch bar, or any components thereof, or any new McCulloch sprocket that has been tampered with or has been subject to misuse, negligence, accident, improper application, alteration, or which has been repaired in any manner except for installation of McCulloch repair kits on McCulloch Speed-Tip, Roller-Mac and Auto-Mac bars, by an authorized McCulloch service station.

-This warranty is expressly in lieu of all other warranties, express or implied, and shall not become effective unless the "Warranty Notice" attached to the Warranty accompanying the chain saw is mailed to us within five (5) days after delivery.
-We do not assume or authorize any person to assume for us, any other obligation or liability in connection with the sale of McCulloch chain saws.
+This Warranty is expressly in lieu of all other warranties, express or implied.
+We do not assume or authorize any other person to assume for us any other obligation or liability in connection with the sale of McCulloch bars or sprockets.